 For a limited time, Digital Authority Partners is offering a FREE content & SEO audit to healthcare companies interested in assessing their current brand in order to build a robust content marketing plan for 2019.
 Interested to learn more?
 Or, call us at (312) 600-5433 for details.

 Healthcare marketing is tricky.
 But if it was easy, then everybody would be doing it.
-Whatever your product or service may be – if you’re in the healthcare industry and looking for healthcare marketing tips, you’re in luck.
+Whatever your product or service might be — if you’re in the healthcare industry and looking for healthcare marketing tips, you’re in luck.

 First, a quick recap:

 Healthcare marketing refers to the marketing strategies healthcare providers, insurers, suppliers and advocacy groups use to attract new patients and increase awareness of their healthcare business.